Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - resources to support redundancy
 - resources to support failover

-The entity calculating software carbon intensity MUST report what is included within this boundary.

 ## Methodology Summary

 This standard can be used to calculate the real-world emissions associated with software by measuring the total change in global emissions associated with a particular piece of software.